Polar-SemEval/trial-data/README.md

 ## Participation

-Participants are welcome to participate in task 1, 2 or 3 or part of it.
+Participants may participate in all three subtasks or any one or two.

 ## Dataset Schema